Top of the page

 Tests can help the doctor learn whether the loss of mental abilities is caused by a treatable condition.
 Even for causes that cannot be treated, knowing the type of dementia a person has can help the doctor prescribe medicines or other treatments that may improve mood and behaviour and help the family.

 During a medical history and physical examination, the doctor will ask the affected person and a close relative or partner about recent illnesses or other life events that could cause memory loss or other symptoms such as behavioural problems.
-The doctor may ask the person to bring in all medicines he or she takes.
+The doctor may ask the person to bring in all medicines they take.
 This can help the doctor find out if the problem might be caused by the person being overmedicated or having a drug interaction.

 Although a person may have more than one illness causing dementia, symptoms sometimes can distinguish one form from another.
 For example, early in the course of frontotemporal dementia, people may display a lack of social awareness and develop obsessions with eating.